-9.4 For all games, the first team named in the programme (home team) shall have the team bench and its team's own basket on the left side of the scorer's table, facing the playing court.

-However, if the two (2) teams agree, they may interchange the team benches and/or baskets.

-- 9.5 Before the first and third period, teams are entitled to warm-up in the half of the playing court in which their opponents' basket is situated. - 9.6 Teams shall exchange baskets for the second half. - 9.7 In all extra periods the teams shall continue to play towards the same baskets as in the fourth period. - 9.8 A period, extra period or game shall end when the game clock signal sounds for the end of the period.
+- 9.4 For all games, the first team named in the programme (home team) shall have the team bench and its team's own basket on the left side of the scorer's table, facing the playing court. - However, if the two (2) teams agree, they may interchange the team benches and/or baskets. - 9.5 Before the first and third period, teams are entitled to warm-up in the half of the playing court in which their opponents' basket is situated. - 9.6 Teams shall exchange baskets for the second half. - 9.7 In all extra periods the teams shall continue to play towards the same baskets as in the fourth period. - 9.8 A period, extra period or game shall end when the game clock signal sounds for the end of the period.
+When the backboard is equipped with lighting around its perimeter, the lighting take precedence over the game clock signal sound.